-The U.S. Department of Agriculture (USDA) is facing significant challenges in addressing cybersecurity threats within the food and agriculture sector, which constitutes over 5% of the U.S. economy and supports 10% of jobs [bf2588b3].
-The USDA's Office of Homeland Security operates with a budget of only $1 million and employs just 55 staff members, a stark contrast to the Department of Energy, which has a budget of $200 million dedicated to similar efforts [bf2588b3].
-This lack of resources has raised alarms among experts, especially in light of the 2021 ransomware attack on JBS, which exposed critical vulnerabilities in the sector [bf2588b3].
+The U.S. Department of Agriculture (USDA) is grappling with significant cybersecurity challenges as the food and agriculture sector, which constitutes over 5% of the U.S. economy and supports 10% of jobs, becomes increasingly vulnerable to cyber threats [bf2588b3].
+Experts, including Dakota State University President Jose-Marie Griffiths, emphasize the geopolitical importance of the agricultural heartland and the need for enhanced cybersecurity measures [d457ce1d].
+The USDA's Office of Homeland Security operates with a budget of only $1 million and employs just 55 staff members, which is a stark contrast to the Department of Energy, which has a budget of $200 million dedicated to similar efforts [bf2588b3].
+This lack of resources has raised alarms, particularly following the 2021 ransomware attack on JBS, which exposed critical vulnerabilities in the sector [bf2588b3].

 In the broader context of the manufacturing industry, recent reports have highlighted that it remains the most-attacked sector for the third consecutive year, with over 25% of security incidents attributed to manufacturers [06db5956].
 Cybercriminals are increasingly employing tactics such as credential harvesting and ransomware attacks, emphasizing the need for robust security measures across all sectors, including food and agriculture [06db5956].